-Printing on confections, biscuits, eggs, and cheese are common applications of coding onfood, but the use of food-grade inks can be filled with complexity.
+Food packaging printing or coding on food can be filled with complexity.
 Substances that directly touch food are considered food additives and are more stringently controlled than those that are on the packaging, but any packaging inks that may inadvertently come into contact with food may also need to be of incidental food-grade quality.

-For printing directly on food, we offer a line of continuous inkjet inks together with a line of wax-based, edible hot-melt inks that are FDA, EU, and kosher compliant.
+For food packaging printing or coding directly on food, we offer a line of continuous inkjet inks together with a line o f wax-based, edible hot-melt inks that are FDA, EU, and kosher compliant.
 For incidental food contact with packaging, a line of inks is also available.